Davesté Vineyards is owned and operated by the DeFehr and Carrick families. The company's vision is rooted in their shared values.

 In 2005, Dave and Ester DeFehr embarked on a journey to create the first winery in Iredell County.
 After purchasing a nearly 60-acre pastoral setting in Troutman, North Carolina, they planted their first vines.

 The white barn was constructed for winemaking, and the first harvest in 2006 was successfully made into Davesté's first wine.
 The grounds were further manicured to enhance natural features in preparation for opening to the public.
 Later that year the tasting room and art gallery opened.

-In 2019, after moving to Iredell County from Scotland, Caroline and Colin Carrick committed to purchasing the vineyard over a phased transition period as the DeFehrs retire.
-The two families are longtime friends who enjoy working together.
-As wine enthusiasts and entrepreneurs, the Carricks bring a wealth of business experience and enthusiasm to the growing company, as well as a commitment to continuing the legacy of award-winning wines.
+In 2019, after moving to Iredell County from Scotland, Caroline and Colin Carrick joined the ownership team and now manage the business.
+The two families are longtime friends who are enjoying working together during this transition time before the DeFehrs retirement.
+As wine enthusiasts and entrepreneurs, and previous owners of the oldest licensed whisky distillery in Scotland, the Carricks bring a wealth of business experience and enthusiasm to the growing company, as well as a commitment to continuing the legacy of award-winning wines.

 THE DAVESTÉ VINEYARD ARTISTS

 Following the artistic methodology begun by founder and artist Estèr DeFehr, our wine bottles feature original work by established North Carolina artists.

 The artists work mainly in the watercolor medium, but also with pastel, oils, acrylics and collage.

 Members have studied under the tutelage of Edrie Knight from Statesville; Carol Ann Whitmore-Herring from Statesville; Noyes Capehart from Boone; Sterling Edwards from Hendersonville; Chuck McLachlan from Greensboro; Zolten Zabo, and Ben Long from Statesville/France and many others.
 You can find work by the artists in the Tasting Room/Art Gallery.